creativewave/markdown-api/lib/command/README.md

 | `false` | `-b, --boolean`      | `--no-boolean`    |
 | `false` | `-b, --boolean`      | (none)            |

-A parameter alias should be 1 or 2 two characters long, therefore its name should be at least 3 characters long.
+A parameter alias should be 1 character long, therefore its name should be at least 2 characters long.

 `<typeHint>` is required to:
 - distinguish a boolean parameter from other parameters that expect an input value